raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [irreducible fractions]: https://en.wikipedia.org/wiki/Irreducible_fraction
 [^coprime]: Two numbers are coprime if their greatest common divisor is 1.

 One night at the Grand Hotel, an infinite number of guests show up.
-They're members of a club that reveres irreducible fractions, and each member of the club is given their own unique irreducible fraction as an identifier.
+They're members of the Irreducible Fractions Club, and each member of the club is given their own unique irreducible fraction as an identifier.

 The Night Clerk has to assign the guests to rooms, and comes up with an idea: Write an invertible function that maps positive irreducible numbers to positive natural numbers.
 That way, each guest can use the function mapping positive irreducible fractions to natural numbers to find their room.
 And given an occupied room, we can use the function mapping positive natural numbers to positive irreducible fractions to find the guest.